Schwinger pair production in inhomogeneous electric fields with symmetrical frequency chirp: Model of Background Field

 where $\epsilon E_{cr}$ is the field strength, $\omega$ is the original center frequency, $\lambda$ and $\tau$ are the spatial and temporal scales, $b$ is chirp parameter which introduces a linear variation in the frequency as time changes and $\varphi$ is the carrier phase.
 For high frequency field, we choose frequency $\omega=0.7m$, temporal pulse length $\tau=45m^{-1}$, while we choose $\omega=0.1m$, $\tau=25m^{-1}$ for low frequency field.
 For nonzero chirp parameter $b$, it results in time dependent effective frequency $\omega_{\text{eff}}(t)=\omega+b|t|$ that it is always larger than field frequency in the relevant time interval $-\tau \le t \le \tau$.
 In this paper, the values of chirp $b$ are expressed as the form $b=\alpha\omega/\tau$ ($\alpha \ge 0$), we set the theoretical upper limit for the chirp parameter by letting effective frequency to be around the critical frequency $\omega_{\text{eff}}(\tau) \sim 1.0m$ for high frequency field.
 In the low frequency field, the maximum chirp value is determined by the condition $\omega_{\text{eff}}(\tau)\tau \sim \mathcal{O}(1)$.
 These conditions have been discussed in previous works \cite{Ababekri:2020,Kohlfurst:2017git}.

-This idealized standing wave model \eqref{FieldMode} can be regarded to be constructed by two counter propagating laser pulses with the needed symmetrical frequency chirping.
-Because pair production rate is highest in the vicinity of the focus of two crossed laser beams and that the effect of the magnetic field is automatically vanished here.
+This idealized standing wave model Eq.\eqref{FieldMode} can be regarded to be constructed by two counter propagating laser pulses with the needed symmetrical frequency chirping so that the effect of the magnetic field is automatically vanished.
+By the way, because of the frequency is of the order of electron mass, which lies in the X-ray regime and so cannot be realised by current lasers, while we hope that it will be realized in future as the rapid development of laser technology.
 Since the direction of the electric field is along the $x$- axis and the particle is created in the field direction, the study can be simplified as $p_{\perp}=0$.